Skip to content

 Gender and trainees

-First of all we wanted to confirm our pre-held belief that a large proportion of paediatric trainees are women.
-By looking at the data from the US, UK, and Australia it is apparent that two-thirds to three-quarters of paediatric trainees identify as female.
-It is also one of the specialities that has the highest proportion of less than full time trainees.
-With trainees taking career breaks to have children, there needs to be a clear plan for return to practice.
-Focus groups cite potential diminishment in clinical ability coupled with a drop off in knowledge as an area for concern.
-It would be nice to think that there is a clear framework for return to practice but this is rarely the case despite published guidelines being available.
+First, we wanted to confirm our pre-held belief that many paediatric trainees are women.
+By looking at the data from the US, UK, and Australia, it is apparent that two-thirds to three-quarters of paediatric trainees identify as female.
+It is also one of the specialities with the highest proportion of less than full-time trainees.
+With trainees taking career breaks to have children, there must be a clear plan for return to practice.
+Focus groups cite potential diminishment in clinical ability and a drop-off in knowledge as an area for concern.
+It would be nice to think that there is a clear framework for return to practice, but this rarely happens despite the availability of published guidelines.

 “The greatest harm women do themselves is to accept the premise that childcare and less than full-time working are women’s issues.
 And until the attitudes of many men mature, and sadly many women too, ambitious women must learn to be thick skinned.
 It’s still all too common to be called bossy, aggressive, scary or worse, for actions that in a man are regarded as masterful, authoritative and decisive.
 It’s also commonplace to be sidelined, ignored or patronised.
 And you must be prepared to lose and try to see this not as a personal failing, but as the luck of the draw.”